-On the HERON-FPGA7 there are two possible Crystal oscillator modules, and all of the digital I/Os.
-Any of these can be used as clocks in the FPGA design.
+On the HERON-FPGA9 there are four possible Crystal oscillator modules, and four external clocks possible from the CLOCKS connector, as well as differential PECL clock input.
+Any of these can be used as clocks in the FPGA design, as can clocks provided on any of the other I/Os.
 One technique for example could be to use one of the UMI pins as a clock input, which can be driven by the timer of a DSP module, or possibly another FPGA module driving a clock onto that UMI.
 This type of use though is system specific, and we cannot supply a generic example for that.
-The examples that we provide for the module assume a clock is fitted to the UserOSC0 socket, and use that as the only clock in the design.
+The examples that we provide for the module assume a clock is fitted to OSC3, and use that as the only clock in the design.